Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

 \subsection{Comparison with baselines}

-The experiment results are shown in {Table \ref{table: results}}.
-In the table, the best performance of tree-based algorithms is highlighted in bold.
-Additionally, any results from brute-force search algorithms that exceed the best performance of tree-based algorithms are also emphasized in bold for reference.
-Based on the results, we can make the following findings: \begin{itemize} \item The proposed DTR algorithm consistently outperforms both TDM and JTM across all four datasets.
+The experiment results are shown in {Table \ref{table: results}}, where the best performance of index-based algorithms is highlighted in bold.
+Additionally, any results from brute-force search algorithms that exceed the best performance of index-based algorithms are also emphasized in bold for reference.
+Based on the results, we can make the following findings: \begin{itemize}[leftmargin=*] \item The proposed DTR algorithm consistently outperforms both TDM and JTM across all four datasets.
 When compared to their enhanced version, OTM, DTR remains highly effective: DTR(U) outperforms OTM in most cases, while DTR(T) and DTR(T-RL) consistently surpass OTM.
 For example, considering $F\text{-}measure@20$, DTR(T-RL) shows improvements of 7.48\%, 18.81\%, 19.34\%, and 16.03\% across the four datasets compared to OTM.
-This result demonstrates that the softmax-based multi-class classification training mode is better suited for jointly optimizing the preference model and tree structure index than the binary classification training mode of TMD, JTM, and OTM, effectively answering \textbf{RQ-1}.
+This result demonstrates that the softmax-based multi-class classification training mode is better suited for jointly optimizing the preference model and tree structure index than the binary classification training mode of TDM, JTM, and OTM, effectively answering \textbf{RQ-1}.

 \item The superiority of DTR(T-RL) over DTR(U) is consistently observed across all datasets.
 For example, in terms of $F\text{-}measure@20$, DTR(T-RL) achieves improvements of 2.20\%, 4.44\%, 4.13\%, and 3.94\%, respectively, across the four datasets.
 This outcome is in line with the theoretical insights discussed in Sections~\ref{sec: suboptimality of ce loss} and~\ref{sec: rectification loss}.
 It confirms that the modified loss function with rectified labels effectively mitigates the suboptimality of the multi-class cross-entropy loss when applied under beam search conditions, thus providing an effective answer to \textbf{RQ-2}.